mhermsdorferf5/bigip-notes/nginx/health-remote-log.md

 ```

-## Python syslog listiner to update upstreams
+## Python syslog listener & add upstreams
 Let's say you wanted to do some complex set of actions based on an nginx upstream going up or down.
-You could have a python script (or any other preferred programing language) that listens for basic syslog messages, and then performs some action based on them.
+You could have a python script (or any other preferred programming language) that listens for basic syslog messages, and then performs some action based on them.

 In this case, we've got a simple udp listener, which will then try to deploy a new upstream node when it senses one is down.